MrKahr/P4/DBL_Manual.md

 DBL | Explanation
 :---: | :---
-`Template` | Declare a Template<br> A Template is akin to a struct in C `Action` | Declare an Action<br> An Action behaves somewhat similar to that of functions in many imperative languages.
+`Template` | Declare a Template<br> A Template is akin to a struct in C `Action` | Declare an Action<br> An Action behaves like functions in many imperative languages.
 However, they interact with Rules and their execution can be limited by States
-`Rule` | Declare a Rule<br> A Rule is essentially an event listener that listens to select Actions.
-When an Action is called, any Rules listening to it will be invoked, in the order they are declared, just before the called Action returns
+`Rule` | Declare a Rule<br> Rules are conditions that cause code execution and are triggered by Actions specified in a Rule's declaration.
+When an Action is called, any Rules triggered by that Action will be invoked, in the order they are declared, just before the called Action returns
 `State` | Declare a State<br> A State is a special place in the program execution flow in which only select Actions can be called.
 This is used to control the duration of a game

 </div>